kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-06-16-getsatellite.md

 tinyThumbnail: placeholder/thumbnail.jpg

-role:              "UX/UI Design, Design Direction & Front-end Dev"
+role:              "UX/UI Design, Frontend & Backend Development"
 description:       "I worked together with Satellite Country, one of the biggest DISH retailers in the United States, to redesign their previous website.
 The goal of the redesign was to give the website a fresh and modern look, while also generating more leads and customers.
 The client also wanted an easy to use content-management-system so employees with no development experience could easily modify the website’s content, so the website was built on top of a heavily modified version of WordPress.
 <br /><br />
 In total, the website contains over 300 pages, and over 10 custom plugins, including a TV channel overview system.
 The client was very satisfied with the end result."